avallad123/swift-ios-development/FavoriteParksMap/README.md

 # Favorite Parks (SwiftUI, MapKit)

 An iOS app for browsing, adding, and deleting favorite national parks, with a detail view showing each park's location on an interactive map and live place search (coffee, pizza, etc.) around it.
-Built with MVVM architecture for a Principles of Mobile Computing course at Arizona State University (CSE 335).
+Built with MVVM architecture.

 ## Features